S4l1-on-Git/CTF_writeups/Board_Puzzle/README.md

 # Board Puzzles 🧩

 > **Ingeniums & ACS CTF - IngeHack 5.0** | Misc

-## The Challenge
+## The Challenge Description
+ctfs are too boring for you, and you want to solve some puzzles?
+we got you, enjoy it !

-So basically the game is at https://board-puzzles.ctf.ingeniums.club/ - its a login page where u get into a puzzle game with two levels.
+the game is at https://board-puzzles.ctf.ingeniums.club/

+after following the given link its a login page where u get into a puzzle game with two levels.

 **Level 1:** 5 puzzles made of 16 tiles each, 4 minutes to solve them all - easy to do manually ✅